-Portuguese also had an influence in both languages.
-Some of the basic words in Bahasa Indonesia use the Latin pronunciation, such as for words like universitas, minoritas, mayoritas, kuantitas and kualitas.
+Portuguese also had an influence on both languages.
+Some of the basic words in Bahasa Indonesia use Latin pronunciation, such as words like universitas, minoritas, mayoritas, kuantitas and kualitas.
 Bahasa Melayu on the other hand uses the English influence by using universiti, minoriti, majoriti, kuantiti and kualiti.

 Both languages also had their fair share of Persian and Arabic loan words, which could be understood in both countries.
 Some of them evolved into separate meanings while others have become obsolete.

 Although Bahasa Melayu was the one that was heavily influenced by English in its development, Bahasa Indonesia has a wealth of English loanwords.
 This could be because Dutch and English are both from the West Germanic branch of the Indo-European language family.
 You can see evidence of this in many of the modern words that are used in Indonesia today.

 Here are some examples, where the local language translation is superceded by the more modern English counterparts:

 It is interesting to note that even the views of linguists in the two countries differ.
 Malaysian linguists view the massive use of loanwords as polluting the language.
 They also think that no creativity is exerted to develop new words.
 However, in Indonesia, they look at borrowing words excessively as showing the dynamism in the language.